 SolarBord is a radiant barrier sheathing manufactured by Norbord.
 It is a direct competitor to TechShield but does not have the same name recognition as the LP product.
 There is little reason to have a preference between TechShield and SolarBord.

 Sheathing with radiant barrier is often considered a commodity by the wholesalers and they will seldom have both products in stock at the same time.
 They buy whichever is cheaper and that constantly changes.
 There have been times we had a contract that called for TechShield and only SolarBord was found anywhere in town.
 The opposite can be true as well.
 Consequently, when installing decking with radiant barrier we will use generic language so either product may be used on a project.
 If you want a specific name brand be very clear on this point as sometimes the more common TechShield is thought of as simply radiant barrier and not a specific brand (Much like Kleenex is used is a substitute for tissue paper).

 No. Radiant barrier and insulation are different animals.
 Insulation prevents the transfer of heat from one space to the next.
 Insulation helps keep your home a constant temperature regardless of the outside temperature.
 Radiant barrier keeps your house from absorbing solar energy and being hotter in the summer.
 Radiant barrier is much more important in parts of the country where cooling cost is the main issue.

 Is Radiant Barrier Mandatory?

-Our official answer is check your local codes and ordinances, but for the most part it is not mandatory.
-It is however a good thing and in most cases will pay for itself easily.
+Our official answer is to check your local codes and ordinances, but for the most part, it is not mandatory.
+It is, however, a good thing and in most cases will pay for itself easily.